Risks and causes of vulval cancer

 Systemic lupus erythematosus (SLE or lupus) is a chronic auto immune disease.
 The immune system attacks the body’s own connective tissue cells and tissues, causing inflammation and damage.
-It can affect any part of the body but most often damages the heart, joints, skin, lungs, blood vessels, liver, kidneys, or nervous system.
 People with SLE have an increased risk of vulval cancer.

-A study has shown that women have an increased risk of vulval cancer if they have had psoriasis so severe that they needed hospital treatment.
+A study has shown that women have an increased risk of vulval cancer if they have had psoriasis.

 Question about cancer?
 Contact our information nurse team